msgtn/r0b0/docs/blsm.md

 ## Build

-Build the robot.
-Files and instructions coming soon.

-The total component cost is less than $200 for the full Dynamixel-powered configuration.
+The total component cost for the base Dynamixel-powered configuration is less than $200.
-The design also supports a cheaper configuration using micro servos and an Arduino.
+The platform also supports a cheaper configuration using micro servos and an Arduino for approximately $50.
-The Arduino-powered functionality is similar, though the movement is noisier and less smooth.

 ### Parts
 The parts to print in `*.stl` format are [available here](./assets/blsm/).
 The instructions are [available here](./assets/blsm/blsm.pdf).
+TODO - Add Cura configuration files, also links to each part separately.
 | Part |  Description | Quantity | Method | Approximate total cost |
 | ---- | ----- | -------- | ------ | --- |
 | blsm_A | Part runner | 1 | [Print](./assets/blsm/blsm_A.stl) | NA |